-- A zipped file that contains the nShield Security World and HSM module files. - The FQDN of the HSM. - The IP address of the HSM. - The Electronic Serial Number (ESN) and the key hash of the HSM.
+- The HSM server name.
+This can be the FQDN if defined, If an FQDN is not defined, it can be the ESN of the HSM. - The IP address of the HSM. - The Electronic Serial Number (ESN) and the key hash of the HSM.
 This can be obtained by running the following command on the nShield RFS server:

+'''

 [anonkneti <hsm-ip-address>]

+'''